Tuolumne County Court Records

 Family law matters in Tuolumne County are handled within the Superior Court's family law division.
 Cases include dissolution of marriage (divorce), legal separation, nullity, child custody and visitation, child support, spousal support, domestic violence restraining orders, paternity actions, and adoption proceedings.
 The Family Law section of the court's website offers detailed guidance for self-represented parties.

-Divorce and legal separation proceedings are initiated by filing a petition with the court.
-Forms and instructions for dissolution cases are accessible on the court’s self-help page for Divorce, Separation, Nullity.
-The Self-Help Center, located on the first floor of the Justice Center Courthouse, assists unrepresented parties Monday through Friday.
+Divorce and legal separation proceedings start with filing a petition.
+Forms and instructions for dissolution cases are on the court's self-help page for Divorce, Separation, Nullity, Etc. The Self-Help Center, on the first floor of the Justice Center Courthouse, assists unrepresented parties Monday through Friday.
 Walk-ins are accepted during clerk counter hours.

 Child custody and visitation disputes require mediation before the court will rule on contested issues, as mandated by Family Code Section 3170(a).
-Mediation appointments can be scheduled by calling (209) 533-6565.
-Parents ordered to mediation must first complete a cooperative parenting orientation, which is offered in person on the first Wednesday of each month or online at FamiliesChange.ca.gov.
+Schedule a mediation appointment by calling (209) 533-6565.
+Parents ordered to mediation must first complete a cooperative parenting orientation, offered in person on the first Wednesday of each month or online at FamiliesChange.ca.gov.

 Domestic violence restraining orders are filed at the Family Law window on the first floor.
 There is no filing fee for a domestic violence petition.
-Forms can be completed and submitted electronically through the court’s online filing portal or downloaded from the California Courts DV forms page.
+You can complete and submit forms electronically through the court's online filing portal or download them from the California Courts DV forms page.

-Adoption proceedings are processed through the court’s family law and probate divisions.
-The Department of Child Support Services, accessible at cscsa.org, can assist with establishing parentage and modifying child or spousal support orders.
-The Family Law Facilitator is available by appointment at (209) 533-6565 to help with support calculations, income declarations, and other matters.
+Adoption proceedings go through the court's family law and probate divisions.
+The Department of Child Support Services, accessible at cscsa.org, can help with establishing parentage and modifying child or spousal support orders.
+The Family Law Facilitator is available by appointment at (209) 533-6565 to assist with support calculations, income declarations, and related matters.

 Marriage records in Tuolumne County are maintained by the County Clerk's Office, not the Superior Court.
 Marriage licenses are issued at: